zulqarnain-git/demo-task/README.md

 How to Run

-First run this command:- npm i
+First run this command npm i,

 Second run this Command npm run dev